Some people call it lavender blue, although it's not exactly either of these colors. It's clean, it's complicated, it's dreamy.

 I didn't see much of my new love, but then, a few years after my initial fling, another client wanted her shutters painted a certain color.
 She gave me the Glidden name -- Periwinkle Blue.

-About that time, just after the turn of the new millennium, I noticed that people were wearing periwinkle blue tee-shirts.
-Then I saw periwinkle letterheads, bathing suits, fleece jackets, umbrellas, garden gloves, Crocs!
+About that time, just after the turn of the new millennium, I noticed that people were wearing periwinkle blue tee shirts.
+Then I saw periwinkle logos, bathing suits, fleece jackets, umbrellas, garden gloves, Crocs!

 My favorite color had become a trend.
 Rats!
 Nothing like a fad to ruin a good thing.
 However, I'm glad to report that before the market was saturated with my beloved periwinkle, the trend subsided.